GoogleCloudPlatform/solutionbuilder-terraform-genai-doc-summarization/tutorial.md

 ## Know your solution

+NOTE: Open the directory where the repository is cloned as a workspace in the editor:
+* Go to the `File` menu.
+* Select `Open Workspace`.
+* Choose the directory where the repository has been cloned.

 Here are the details of the Generative AI Document Summarization Jump Start Solution chosen by you.

 Solution Guide: [here](https://cloud.google.com/architecture/ai-ml/generative-ai-document-summarization)